 Taking advantage of the “wavy” first row to produce a ruffled effect: zigzag row at rib tension or one number less than rib.
 Set one carriage to tuck, and the other to knit.
 Make one pass with both carriages to the opposite side.
-Reverse carriage settings, make a second pass to the opposite side.
+Reverse carriage settings, and make a second pass to the opposite side.
 Repeat one more pair of rows, reversing carriage settings with each pass (as in the fisherman rib setting).
-One may also experiment with more tucking variations or a greater number of rows in a pattern before proceeding in rib.
+One may also experiment with more tucking variations or a greater number of rows in a pattern before proceeding in the rib.
 Before the closing row, depending on the configuration chosen, slipping on one bed and knitting on the other may make for a more pleasing transition.

 Ribber trims 2

 Ribber e wrap cast on video by Roberta Rose Kelly

 A decorative cast-on with lots of hand transfers on the ribber bed by Emanuela Mammarella.